Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

 **Known Issues:**

--   Ambient occlusion from surrounding blocks causes unnatural lighting on custom blocks.
+-   Ambient occlusion does not perfectly match vanilla blocks, meaning custom blocks may appear darker/lighter than surrounding vanilla blocks ([MCPE-237493](https://bugs.mojang.com/browse/MCPE-237493)).
--   In user interfaces, face dimming is applied before rotation from `item_display_transforms` in the block model.
+-   In user interfaces, face dimming is applied before rotation from `item_display_transforms` in the block model ([MCPE-235788](https://bugs.mojang.com/browse/MCPE-235788)).
+-   PBR textures are not supported by custom blocks when rendered as entities (when held, in item frames, on ground, etc.) ([MCPE-237517](https://bugs.mojang.com/browse/MCPE-237517)).

 #### Object Format {#material-instances-object}